tamsima/central-asia-permafrost-geophysics/README.md

-# Geophysical Data Repository for Central Asian Mountain Permafrost
+# Geophysical and (Shallow) Ground Temperature Data Repository for Central Asian Mountain Permafrost

-This repository hosts open-access Electrical Resistivity Tomography (ERT) and Refraction Seismic Tomography (RST) datasets collected between 2021 and 2025 across key mountain permafrost sites in the Tien Shan and Pamir ranges of Kyrgyzstan and Tajikistan.
-The profiles support quantitative characterization of subsurface ice heterogeneity in data-scarce high-altitude environments of different landforms.
+This repository hosts open-access Electrical Resistivity Tomography (ERT), Refraction Seismic Tomography (RST), Petrophysical Joint Inversion (PJI) models, and (shallow) ground temperature datasets collected between 2021 and 2025 across key mountain permafrost sites in the Tien Shan and Pamir ranges of Kyrgyzstan and Tajikistan.
+These integrated datasets support quantitative characterization of subsurface ice heterogeneity and thermal regimes across different high-altitude landforms in data-scarce environments.

 This dataset is licensed under a [Creative Commons Attribution 4.0 International License (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).